McSteve7/damilola/content/posts/2024-03-02-What-you-should-know-about-product-market-fit/index.md

 Startups often go through many iterations before they find product/market fit, if they ever do.
 When there is no PMF, a startup can either shut down its operation or pivot.
 While the former is not an easy task, some successful companies like Slack, Twitter, Instagram, YouTube, and Moniepoint are all examples of iterations.

 While the most [common reasons](https://www.cbinsights.com/research/report/startup-failure-reasons-top/) why startups fail are the inability to raise capital, lack of market need, and fierce competition, 14% of startup failures are due to a lack of founder/problem fit.
-When there is a founder/problem fit, pivoting the business would only elongate the startup’s stagnation.
+When there is no founder/problem fit, pivoting the business would only elongate it's stagnation and not help it attain PMF.

 ## Conclusion

 > “Product/market fit isn’t a one-time, discrete point in time that announces itself with trumpet fanfares.
 Competitors arrive, markets segment and evolve, and stuff happens—all of which often make it hard to know you’re headed in the right direction before jamming down on the accelerator.” — [Ben Horowitz](https://blog.pmarca.com/2010/03/20/the-revenge-of-the-fat-guy/)
 >

 While the majority of this article is on how to attain product/market fit, it is important to note that the job is not done when that has been achieved because PMF can be lost.
-It is surprising to see that some of the tech giants that once dominated the industry, like Yahoo, MySpace, and Netscape, have lost their prominence.
+It is not surprising to see that some of the tech giants that once dominated the industry, like Yahoo, MySpace, and Netscape, have lost their prominence.
 One of the primary reasons for this is due to the ever-changing nature of user behavior and needs.
 As users' preferences and expectations continue to evolve, companies that fail to adapt quickly are inevitably replaced by those who can better meet the demands of the market.

 With colossal competition across every sphere of technology today, users have more options than ever before and are more likely to switch sides easily.
 This makes it easy for companies to lose product/market fit.